Phulkari

+Phulkari and bagh embroidery has influenced the embroidery of Gujarat known as heer bharat in its use of geometrical motifs and stitchery.

 Etymology

-The Punjabi term, Phulkari is made of two words: Phul means flower and Akari means shape.
+Phulkari is made of two words: phul means 'flower' and akari means 'shape'.
 Phulkari meant the shape/direction of flowers which symbolized life.
 In Punjab, it was popularly believed that the birth of girl child in the family was auspicious.
 The mother and grandmothers would start embroidering Phulkari dupattas upon her birth because they believed that she would be the creator for future generations.
 Originally Phulkari was done with real flowers.
 Silk and Mulmul (soft cotton muslin) fabrics were used because of their purity and longevity.
 It was believed that the virtue and character of a woman gave shape to the Phulkari.

 Origin

-There are different theories about the origin of Phulkari.
+There are different theories about the origin of phulkari.
 One such belief is that this embroidery was prevalent in different parts of the country as far back as the 7th century CE but survived only in Punjab.
 Motifs similar to the ones found in Phulkari are also found in Kashida of Bihar and some of the embroideries of Rajasthan.
 Another thought is that this style of embroidery came from Iran where it was called Gulkari, also meaning floral work.
 However, Pal (1960) notes that the styles of Phulkari are distinct to Gulkari work.

-There is reference to Phulkari in ancient texts, folk legends, and literature of Punjab.
+There is reference to phulkari in ancient texts, folk legends, and literature of Punjab.
 In Harishcharitra, the biography of the Emperor Harshavardhana (590-647 CE), the last ruler of great ancient Indian Vardhana empire, the seventh-century chronicler Bana wrote, "Some people were embroidering flowers and leaves on the cloth from the reverse side," which is a technical description of Phulkari embroidery.

-However, the earliest reference to the word Phulkari is in Punjabi literature in the 18th century Waris Shah's version of Heer Ranjha (a legendary Punjabi tragic romance) which describes the wedding trousseau of the female protagonist Heer and lists various clothing items with Phulkari embroidery.
-The first extensive English publication on Phulkari was by Flora Annie Steel in 1880 where she describes the various styles and exhibited the varieties in picture form.
+However, the earliest reference to the word phulkari is in Punjabi literature in the 18th century Waris Shah's version of Heer Ranjha, a legendary Punjabi tragic romance, which describes the wedding trousseau of the female protagonist Heer and lists various clothing items with phulkari embroidery.
+The first extensive English publication on phulkari was by Flora Annie Steel in 1880 where she describes the various styles and exhibited the varieties in picture form.

-In its present form, Phulkari embroidery has been popular since the 15th century.
-Pal (1960) believes that no matter its origin, Phulkari work is distinctive and uniquely Punjabi.
+In its present form, phulkari embroidery has been popular since the 15th century.
+Pal (1960) believes that no matter its origin, phulkari work is distinctive and uniquely Punjabi.